 The application period has now closed.
 Check back in September 2018 for the 2019 Program application.

-Interested in learning more about The Mastersinger Project for young, dramatic voices?
+Interested in getting more information about The Mastersingers Project for Young Dramatic Voices?
 Learn more here.

 A Brief Overview

-Our Young Professional Artists program is divided into four categories, each of which has different fee structures and varying starting dates:
+Our Young Professional Artists program is divided into five categories, each of which has different fee structures and varying starting dates:

 Resident Artist Singers